 Can I take a course PNC?

-We do not recommend taking pre-requisites PNC.
+We do not recommend taking pre-requisites PNC; the only exception is taking Chem 1A during your first year.
 Alternatively, taking a non-required course PNC is generally not an issue.
 It is more a question of whether or not PNC courses become a pattern on your transcript, in which case schools may become concerned.

 Can I take pre-health prerequisites abroad?